 The pump station replacement will better facilitate water service reliability and fire protection to the Cherry Crest and Pikes Peak neighborhoods for which it serves.
 The Cherry Crest reservoir will not undergo any updates as part of this project.

 As part of this project, two water main pipes within about an 1,800-foot section of street within the Cherry Crest neighborhood will also be replaced to allow the new pump station to operate properly and is necessary since the mains are old and nearing the end of their useful lives.
 A pressure reducing valve station (buried concrete vault) will also be constructed near 127th Avenue Northeast and Northeast 29th Street.

 Construction will begin the end of September 2019 and is scheduled to be completed by the fall of 2020.
-During construction, neighbors can expect:
+Crews have made significant progress, including: